RoboMaster-Club/Electrical-System/embeddedSystem/README.md

 # Embedded System

-This folder contains Arduino code (or future code) for the Super Capacitor Booster Project.
+This folder contains Arduino code (or future code)  and PCB designfor the Super Capacitor Booster Project.

 ## Usage